Heather Cooan | Oncology Nutrition Consultant and Educator

 Not All Fats Are Created Equal

-Chemically speaking, all fats consist of a chain of carbon atoms that are bonded to hydrogen atoms.
+Chemically speaking, all fats consist of a chain of carbon atoms bonded to hydrogen atoms.
 What makes one fat different from another is the length of the chain of carbon atoms and the number of hydrogen atoms connected to them.
 These slight variations in structure lead to significant differences in both the form and function of a specific fat.

 • Increases energy and metabolism